A list of 20 Questions

 1. History testifies that when the Prophet (saaws) declared his Prophethood (saaws), the Bani Hashim were to a boycott by the Quraysh1 .
 Hadhrath Abu Talib (as) took the tribe to an area called Shib Abi Talib where they remained for three years, suffering from immense hardship2 .
 Where were Hadhrath Abu Bakr and Hadhrath Umar during that period?
 They were in Makkah so why did they not help the Prophet (saaws)?
 If they were unable to join the Prophet (saaws) at the Shib Abi Talib is there any evidence that they provided any type of support (food etc), breaching the agreement that the Quraysh boycott all food / business transactions with Bani Hashim?

-Answer: They were with the Prophet (peace be upon him) because when this event finished and the Muslims were again allowed than Abu Talib said :
+When this event finished and the Muslims were again allowed than Abu Talib said :

 هم رجعوا سهل بن بيضاء راضيا * وسر أبو بكر بها ومحمد

 انہوں نے جب سہل بن بیضا کو نقض معاہدہ پر راضی کر کے بھیجا تو اس پر حضرت ابو بکر بھی خوش ہو گئے اور حضرت محمد بھی۔

 Also in sunni books with the above lines of Abu Talib

 As far as Umar is concerned, the reason of this whole incident was his embracing Islam

 Al bidaya Vol. 3, p.
 79

 Also , why not the shias talk about Hazrat Abu Aas bin Rabi’ah in this case?